 - Having tight Achilles tendons

 - Sudden increase in repetitive stress activities, such as running or cycling

 Misalignment between the bones in the heel and foot are responsible for causing the pain in your foot (or feet).
 Many of the factors listed above put an unnatural pressure on the muscles, tendons, and ligaments in the foot.
 When a soft tissue’s length and position is altered it is more prone to irritation and inflammation.

 If these misalignments are not treated in adequate time, the body may respond by depositing calcium in the long tendons on the bottom of your foot.
 This will form heel spurs or other severe problems and further complicating the condition.

 Plantar Fasciitis is often confused with Tarsal Tunnel Syndrome and arthritis.
 Your Reno Chiropractor can help you determine what the source of your foot pain is and offer a treatment.

 If you’re among the millions of Americans who have become frustrated with the overuse of prescription drugs and surgical procedures, take comfort in knowing this isn’t the only way to fix your problems.
 Chiropractic care has become a leading option for those suffering from Plantar Fasciitis.

 Each case of Plantar Fasciitis is unique to itself.
-In combination with regular visits to Dr. Waldorf, we may also suggest additional treatment such as stretching your calf muscles, custom orthotics (a special kind of insole that is designed to keep your feet properly aligned), arch or heel supports, or cryotherapy.
-If Dr. Waldorf thinks that you may need medication, injections, or even surgery, he will make that suggestion.
-With his wealth of experience in orthopedic surgery and physical therapy, Dr. Waldorf is able to determine whether or not these additional treatments are necessary.
+In combination with regular visits to an active life chiropractor, we may also suggest additional treatment such as stretching your calf muscles, custom orthotics (a special kind of insole that is designed to keep your feet properly aligned), arch or heel supports, or cryotherapy.
+If a Chiropractor thinks that you may need medication, injections, or even surgery, he will make that suggestion.
+With his wealth of experience in orthopedic surgery and physical therapy, Chiropractors able to determine whether or not these additional treatments are necessary.